MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 **7. Treat Estimates as Forecasts**

 An estimate is a prediction, not a definite.
 In Scrum, story points help plan out the work load and timeline, but they are not a contract​.
 Many factors can change once development starts so you should avoid treating an estimate as an immovable deadline.
 Instead you should communicate that estimates have uncertainty.

+**8. Include Effort in Prioritization Decisions**

+Use story point estimates to help order your backlog, not just based on business value but also by considering the amount of effort required.
+Knowing the effort involved helps you decide whether to tackle several small tasks or one large complex task that might span multiple sprints.
+By balancing effort with value, your team can better prioritize items in the backlog.